pimbongaerts/radseq/README.md

 **[README_compile.py](README_compile.py)** - Compiles README markdown file for this repository (https://github.com/pimbongaerts/radseq).
-Categories are assigned based on prefix, usage information is extracted from argparse, and example input files are assigned based on argument names. *[File did not pass PEP8 check]*
+Categories are assigned based on prefix, usage information is extracted from argparse, and example input files are assigned based on argument names.

 	usage: README_compile.py [-h]